goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

   This directory contains all executable scripts, e.g for starting the application (``paster``), installing or reinstalling dependencies (``buildout``), or invoking the debug prompt (``helloworld-debug``).
+  It also contains a script (``python``) that invokes the standard interpreter prompt with all packages on the module search path.

 ``src/``
   This directory contains the Python package(s) of your application.